-The NE at the RRH site can be managed through the GCC0, GCC1 and/or GCC2 overhead.
+The network element (NE) at the remote radio head (RRH) site can be managed through the GCC0, GCC1 and/or GCC2 overhead.
 Protocols for these management channels are outside of the scope of this Supplement.

 8.3.1.1 CPRI channel AIS signal